 mechanism, and the session tokens used should never be transmitted over unencrypted

-#3 Updated by Dominic Cleal about 2 years ago
+#3 Updated by Dominic Cleal over 2 years ago

 - Category set to Security